Symbian9/qmapshack-doc-wiki/AdvProjects.md

 _(inspired by [QMS issue 200 discussion](https://bitbucket.org/maproom/qmapshack/issues/200 "QMS issue 200"))_

-QMS data items can be found in the data window (if closed, then open it with the menu entries `Window - Data`).
-This window is split into 2 parts:
+QMS data items can be found in the workspace and database windows (if closed, then open it with the menu entries `Window - Workspace` resp. `Window - Database`).

-* the upper part is the so-called _workspace (window)_,
-* the lower part is the so-called _database window_.

 Data loaded from files is shown in the workspace.
 Each file defines a project of its own.